robertomanfreda/rlogger/README.md

-#RLogger
+# What is RLogger

-An advanced logging library that allows you to obfuscate and manipulate sensitive data via logback configuration file.
+RLogger is an advanced logging library that allows you to easily obfuscate and manipulate sensitive data.
 Built on top of SLF4J and Logback.
-All operations are executed on a dedicated thread to not slow down the Main thread.
+All operations (logging and masking) are executed on a dedicated thread in order to not slow down the Main thread.

+---